Cube-OS/cubeOS/docs/obc-docs/cross-compile.rst

     [target.$triple]
     linker = "/path/to/{obc}_toolchain/usr/bin/{arch}-gcc"

-Please refer to the Kubos SDK's `Cargo config file <https://github.com/kubos/kubos-vagrant/blob/master/kubos-dev/bin/cargo_config>`__ for reference.
+Please refer to the CubeOS SDK's `Cargo config file <https://github.com/cubeos/cubeos-vagrant/blob/master/cubeos-dev/bin/cargo_config>`__ for reference.
 You should be able to directly copy the lines pertaining to your target OBC.